Soberia/mysqlclient-pool/README.md

 # 💡 **About**

-This is a dynamic connection pool and size of it grows as it requires.
+This is a dynamic connection pool for [mysqlclient](https://github.com/PyMySQL/mysqlclient) connector and size of it grows as it requires.
 Extra connections will be terminated automatically if they're no longer needed.

 The connection pool won't check the connectivity state of the connections before passing them to the user because in any time is still possible for the connection to drop in middle of the query.
 The user itself should watch for the disconnections.